Ruth Shepley: Acting career

 included acting in A Gentleman of Leisure (1911), The Brute (1912), The Fatted Calf (1912), Nearly Married (1913), and It Pays To Advertise (1914).
 Quite a few of her early stage work came under the management of David Belasco and George M. Cohan.

 Her most noted production was The Boomerang (1915) in which Shepley played the part of Grace Tyler at the Belasco Theatre.
+She was the leading woman for Adam and Eva, which ran the entire 1919-1920 season on Broadway.
 In 1921 Shepley appeared at the Cort Theatre in Her Salary Man.
 The following year she made her first London performance in Lawful Larceny.
 Her final work as an actress came with Helen Hayes in Ladies and Gentlemen (1939), a production staged in Santa Barbara, California.

 During World War I Shepley was a captain in the American Women's Voluntary Services.
 In World War II she was featured in an eight-month tour of the Pacific Rim in Dear Ruth.
 The entertainment was under the auspices of the United Services Organization.